opencloud-eu/container-clamav-icap/README.md

 - Handles headless install issues (debconf, service start)
 - Proper permissions for ClamAV and c-icap runtime
 - Simple `entrypoint.sh` for container initialization
+- The versioning follows the ClamAV version used in the base image

 ---